Hiawatha Trail: Heafford Junction to Tomahawk

 Continuing south away from the lake, the path runs next to County Highway L for a short distance.
 Nearly a mile from the trailhead, it arrives at an active railroad crossing.
 Use caution when biking over the tracks.
 Bicycle tires may catch on the railroad tracks.

-The Shaffer Trestle Bridge marks the change from the Bearskin State Trail to the Hiawatha Trail.
+The Shaffer Trestle Bridge marks the beginning of the Hiawatha Trail.

 After crossing the railroad tracks and County Highway N, the trail passes a park that has a picnic shelter and ball field.
 It continues for 0.6 mile through a wooded area to the fast-paced U.S. Highway 8.
 The are no yellow warning markers on the highway to alert drivers to this trail crossing; cyclists should use care traversing this very busy intersection.